State

 StartAuthenticating can produce either AuthError or SystemUser.
 Both must appear as the returns side of a when rule in the Authentication process.

-When a returned context needs to carry a side effect — like persisting a context — the returns block can expand to declare it inline:
+When producing a returned context requires a side effect — like persisting a context — the returns block can expand to declare that side effect inline:

 module SessionModule